mdancho84/mdancho84.github.io/_posts/2022-09-23-explore-simplified-exploratory-data-analysis-eda-in-r.md

 ## How can we speed up bi-variate analysis?

 Bivariate analysis is time consuming.
 It's probably 30% of data exploration.
-Speeding it up will follow my process:
+To speed it up, simply follow my process:

-* **Step 1: Use DataExplorer** to get a sense of our data. ([DataExplorer is covered here](https://www.business-science.io/code-tools/2021/03/02/use-dataexplorer-for-EDA.html))
+* **Step 1: Use DataExplorer** to get a sense of the data. ([DataExplorer is covered here](https://www.business-science.io/code-tools/2021/03/02/use-dataexplorer-for-EDA.html))
 * **Step 2: Use correlationfunnel** to find the most important features vs a target ([Correlation funnel is covered here](https://www.business-science.io/code-tools/2019/08/07/correlationfunnel.html))
-* **Step 3: Use explore** to explore the relationships (Discussed today)
+* **Step 3: Use explore** to explore the relationships between important features and the target that `correlationfunnel` identified in Step 2 (Discussed today)

 OK, so now that we have a process, let's focus on the `explore` package from Step 3.
-And check out the other tutorials for Steps 1 and 2 in my process.
+Be sure to check out the other tutorials for Steps 1 and 2 in my process (as I won't be covering those here).

 # Tutorial: Exploratory Data Analysis with `explore`

 One of the coolest features of `explore` is the ability to **create an Shiny Exploratory App in 1 line of code**.
 This automates:

-* **Variable and Interaction Analysis**
+* **Variable and Interaction Analysis (Bivariate Analysis)**
 * **Explanations (with Decision Tree Plot)**

 Ultimately, this saves the analyst/data scientist SO MUCH TIME.
 I'm constantly doing bi-variate analysis.
+So that's what I'm focusing on here.
+In the [YouTube Video](https://youtu.be/j1pkPsjYw5s) I show off the decision tree explanations and some other cool functionality in `explore`, so check the video out if you want to discover more.

 ## Step 1: Load the libraries and data